 Two proven microsampling methods are available to evaluate urine samples for the presence or performance enhancing drugs.
 These are:

-DUS: Dried Urine Samples are drops of urine placed on specially treated cards and then dried at ambient temperatures.
-Samples can be stored and transported without special handling prior to analysis.
+DUS: Dried Urine Samples (DUS) are drops of urine placed on specially treated cards and then dried at ambient temperatures.
+Samples can be stored and transported without special handling or refrigeration prior to analysis.

-Recently the Italian Ministry of Health Technical Committee conducted a test in collaboration with Neoteryx aimed at detecting doping in athletes using VAMS technology.
+Recently the Italian Ministry of Health Technical Committee conducted a test aimed at detecting doping in athletes using microsampling devices with the VAMS® technology.
 The test determined if the VAMS sample collection system would work equally well with plasma, urine, and oral fluids.
 The result, according to Principal Investigator Laura Mercolini of the University of Bologna, was that the VAMS sampling devices “worked flawlessly” when compared to conventional sampling analyses.

 Advantages of Microsampling Urine Specimen for Athlete Drug Testing

-The benefits of testing with urine microsamples are:
+The benefits of urine testing with portable microsampling devices include: